tsmarsh/gridql/README.md

 * How do the filters work?
 * How does it handle dependent system failures?

-And ofcourse, it handles them as well as it can, given this architecture: poorly.
+And of course, it handles them as well as it can, given this architecture: poorly.

 Apollo is a developer tool that gets a poor-to-mid solution to market quickly.
 Because of that, its very attractive organisations that value time to market over performance.
 This trade off is nearly always the right solution.

-But thats not why we're here.
+But that's not why we're here.
 We want to do a native GraphQL solution.
 An actual GraphQL solution that is genuinely distributed, performant and fast to market.

 This is how you do it.